ClubObsidian/DynamicGuiDocs/docs/functions/index.rst

    statistic: MINE_BLOCK,DIRT,10

-The player has mined at least 10 dirt blocks.
+Checks if the player has mined at least 10 dirt blocks.